vpozdnyakov/fca_lazy_clf/README.md

 ###  Requirements

-The train and test data sets must be represented as pandas.DataFrame.
+The train and test datasets must be represented as pandas.DataFrame.
 The classifier uses only attributes of types numpy.dtype('O'), np.dtype('int64') and attributes with 2 any values.
 Other attributes will not be used.
 The target attribute must be binary.

 ### Example